 could uniquely identify a person.

 Sensitive data is data concerning “one’s health, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sexual orientation, biometric data, or data concerning a natural person’s sex life.”
 Explicit consent must be used for collection or use of sensitive data.
-Receipt of sensitive data from the EU must always be accompanied by the explicit consent of the individual, and for a specified purpose (“passive consent,” or a Letter of Information, is not sufficient).
+Receipt of sensitive data from Europe must always be accompanied by the explicit consent of the individual, and for a specified purpose (“passive consent,” or a Letter of Information, is not sufficient).

 Data from minors